Have you ever burped?

-Finally, in early 2019 the ENT surgeon in the US published his paper about the condition.
-Now I felt I had the ammunition I needed to find a fellow medical professional who also thought “it was a thing”.
+Finally, in early 2019 the ENT surgeon in the US – Dr Robert Bastian – published his paper about the condition and gave it a name – retrograde cricopharyngeal dysfunction or R-CPD for short.
+Now I felt I had the proof I needed to find a fellow medical professional who also thought “it was a thing”.
 I called and emailed some local ENT surgeons.
 Only one provided any useful insight.
-He didn’t seem to think it was “a thing” and spent a lot of time talking to me about the treatment of reflux.
+He hadn’t heard of it and didn’t seem to think it was a proper thing and spent a lot of time talking to me about the treatment of reflux.
 But, he did know a neurologist 300 miles away who did cricoypharyngeal Botox injections.
 So off I went to my GP, printed copy of the R-CPD study in hand, and was duly referred to see the neurologist.
-He thought it “might be a thing”, and after some more investigations (including a CT of my chest due to my “Marfanoid body habitus” which led to a fruitless wild goose chase for a dilated aortic root – phew!) he finally went ahead with the Botox.
+He agreed that it might be a thing and I might have it, and after some more investigations (including a CT of my chest due to my “Marfanoid body habitus” which led to a fruitless wild goose chase for a dilated aortic root – phew!) he finally went ahead with the Botox.

 And so, I sit here today, having had my Botox procedure, and subsequently the following night been loudly awakened and startled by my own burps, a proud member of the burping human race.

 It’s still far too early to tell if I am cured, and the Botox can wear off after a few months, but it seems that most patients are able to “learn” how to burp and retain the ability indefinitely.